yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 1. How many orders on average, and how much do all cohorts make in the first year?
 2. Compare any of the two cohorts by revenue and number of orders

-It was late night last Thursday, I gave it a try before going to sleep.
+It was a late night last Thursday, I gave it a try before going to sleep.
 When I was solving it, the words "in the first year" made me jump over to the next question cause it was time to sleep.
 I decided to see what I would get in the second question, solved it in a different way (from what one will see below, also I first used a different cohort column) and tagged Renat in a tweet.
 He gave me some feedback so I felt encouraged to get back to the task.
 In one of the following nights I wrote a few ideas of how to approach the first question just before falling asleep (see the time in the screenshot).

 ![night ideas](../../images/post/202103-cohort-analysis-brazilian-ecommerce/night-ideas.jpg#center)